 Also, consider that, if a user lands on your page after clicking the ad, but they can’t easily find a way to contact you, they’ll likely hit the “back” button, which means you’ve just lost money on a click.
 A common practice among some PPC management companies is to set up specific landing pages as stand alone sites that serve only as landing pages for AdWords campaigns.
 These will often have a tracking number associated with them, so you can track exactly how many calls come through that campaign.

 The problem with this is that these pages, in many cases, will interfere with the organic ranking of your main site and the tracking numbers will be seen by Google as NAP inconsistency (if they are on the pages themselves).
 This does not mean, however, that all tracking numbers are bad.
 Using a tracking number in the ad itself is not picked up by Google’s algorithm and will not count as NAP inconsistency, so long as it remains ONLY in the AdWords system and does not find its way onto an indexed landing page.

 Key Takeaway?
 AdWords is a powerful tool, and like any tool, it can be very helpful or very dangerous.
 Proper training and understanding is required to leverage AdWords effectively in your business.

 It’s no secret that things are always changing with the Wild Wide Web, but if you feel like changes are happening at an accelerated speed as of late, you’re not alone.
-This week, we sat down with one of our Lead Account Managers, Tom Smodic, who has been with us for a little over 2 years.
-His chosen week of vacation this summer just so happened to align with one of Google’s biggest recent changes, the addition of an Ad to the local pack.
+This week, we sat down with Tom Smodic, our Marketing Manager and former Lead Account Manager.
+His chosen week of vacation this summer just so happened to align with one of Google’s biggest recent changes: the addition of an Ad to the local pack.
 We’ve asked him to talk about how fast things are changing and what this change means for small business owners.
 Here are some of the highlights.